Why companies are making a move to Microsoft Teams

 Microsoft 365 boasts more than a thousand security and privacy controls for its business customers.
 These include permissions to control who can access content and regular updates to protect against the most recent malware and cyberattacks.

 9. Administrative control

-All the Microsoft 365 features we’ve mentioned are controlled through the admin center, which is a dashboard that can only be accessed by those with administrative privileges.
+All the Microsoft 365 features we’ve mentioned are controlled through the admin centre, which is a dashboard that those with administrative privileges can only access.
 This is the control hub through which users are added, groups are created, and security and governance policies are managed.
-Certain apps like SharePoint have their own admin centers with additional settings.
+Certain apps like SharePoint have their own admin centres with additional settings.

 A company’s governance policy dictates how digital tools are used and who has permission to use them, among other points.
 While the native governance abilities included with Microsoft 365 are limited, they do exist.
 For example, administrators can set password policies that are applied to all users within the organization.
 It’s easy to use a third-party tool like Powell 365 for even better control over governance policies.

 The features available to businesses through Microsoft 365 provide all the necessary tools to help businesses navigate the new world of remote work.
 But when combined with Powell Intranet, these platforms form an unstoppable combination.
-The Powell Intranet-in-a-box solution is designed to enhance the Microsoft 365 experience with faster deployment, more features, and easy management that can be overseen by anyone without the need for specialized IT training.
+The Powell Intranet-in-a-box solution is designed to enhance the Microsoft 365 experience with faster deployment, more features, and easy management that anyone can oversee without the need for specialized IT training.
 Schedule a demo to speak with a digital workplace expert about how your organization can leverage the full power of Microsoft 365 and Teams.